tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 https://bit.ly/CE3K-Scanner

-Special thanks to Robert Swarthe, Scott Squires, and Ray Morton for providing all of the details and information contained in this document.
+Special thanks to Robert Swarthe, Scott Squires, Dennis Muren, and Ray Morton for providing all of the details, photos, and information contained in this document.

 ## Introduction